hartwork/git-delete-merged-branches/README.md

 Update? [y/N] y

-Do you want to run "git pull --ff-only" for 1 branches(s):
+Do you want to run "git pull --ff-only" for 1 branch(es):
   - master

 Pull? [y/N] y